bcgov/climr/README.md

 ### Data Sources

-The reference climatologies for British Columbia are the [BC PRISM maps](https://www.pacificclimate.org/data/prism-climatology-and-monthly-timeseries) provided by Pacific Climate Impacts Consortium.
+The high resolution reference climate maps for Western Canada and Western US are a custom 800m-resolution mosaic of [BC PRISM](https://www.pacificclimate.org/data/prism-climatology-and-monthly-timeseries), adjusted [US PRISM](https://prism.oregonstate.edu/normals/), [Western Canada PRISM](https://prism.oregonstate.edu/projects/canw.php), and [Daymet](https://daymet.ornl.gov/overview) (Alberta and Saskatchewan).
-Reference climatologies for North America are the ClimateNA (Wang et al. 2016) mosaics of PRISM (BC, US) and WorldClim (rest of North America).
+Reference climatologies for North America are the 4km-resolution ClimateNA (Wang et al. 2016) mosaics of PRISM (BC, US, W. Canada) and WorldClim (rest of North America).
 The ClimateNA mosaics are accessed from [AdaptWest](https://adaptwest.databasin.org/pages/adaptwest-climatena/).

-A high resolution composite climatology of BC PRISM, adjusted US PRISM and DAYMET (Alberta and Saskatchewan), is also available for Western Canada and Western US.

-Historical observational time series are derived using [ClimateNA](https://climatena.ca/) (Wang et al. 2016).
+Historical observational time series are obtained from [ClimateNA](https://climatena.ca/) (Wang et al. 2016).

-The CMIP6 global climate model data were downloaded and subsetted to North America by Tongli Wang, Associate Professor at the UBC Department of Forest and Conservation Sciences.
+CMIP6 global climate model simulations were downloaded from the [Earth System Grid Federation](https://aims2.llnl.gov/search/cmip6).
+The majority of these downloads were conducted by Tongli Wang, Associate Professor at the UBC Department of Forest and Conservation Sciences.
 The 13 global climate models selected for `climr`, and best practices for ensemble analysis, are described in Mahony (2022).

 ## Installation